Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Underdog vs PrizePicks: My Thoughts on Which is Better

-PrizePicks and Underdog are two of the most popular DFS apps in the industry, mostly because of their exciting Pick'em games.
-I've been using both for a fews years now, so I thought I'd write an article explaining which is better.
+Underdog and PrizePicks are two of the most popular DFS apps in the industry, mostly because of their exciting Pick'em games.
+I've been using both for a few years now, so I thought I'd write an article explaining which is better.

-On the other hand, PrizePicks offers a wider sports selection for Pick’em games (which they now call Real Money games), better promos for regular users, and bigger payouts for 5-pick and 6-pick entries.
+On the other hand, PrizePicks offers a wider sports selection for Pick’em games, a better referral bonus, and bigger payouts for 5-pick and 6-pick entries.

 Offers from our partners